Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/whats-the-difference-between-and-in-liquid-and-jekyll.md

 Or, for whitespace after the block: `{% -%}`.

 And, of course, neither or both!
-Just put the dash at the end you would like to strip whitespace from.
+Just put the dash on the side you want to strip whitespace from.
 This lets you keep the output super clean, especially when you have multiple lines for readability.

 Here’s some code to generate a simple XML sitemap: